-Based on the trophic status lake of water characteristics, Cooking Lake is considered to be hypereutrophic (very nutrient rich; see A Brief Introductory to Limnology at the end of this report).
-Lakes in Alberta are naturally productive, however Cooking Lake is still high in nutrients and algae concentrations compared to other Alberta lakes.
-Algae growth in the lake (water greenness measured as chlorophyll a concentrations) peaked in late August possibly due to a bluegreen algae (cyanobacteria) bloom (Figure 5).
+Based on lake water characteristics, Cooking Lake is considered to be hypereutrophic (very nutrient rich; see A Brief Introductory to Limnology at the end of this report) (Table 1).
+Lakes in Alberta are naturally productive.
+However Cooking Lake is high in nutrient concentrations and algae biomass compared to other Alberta lakes.
+Phosphorous concentration peaked in August and nitrogen increased between July and October

+(Figure 5).
+The amount of algae in the lake (chlorophyll a) peaked in early August in response to increased nutrient levels (Figure 5).